nadiaadhami/yamlparser/README.md

-# yamlparser
+Program to parse a set of Country files in yaml format.

-parse yaml files
+> go run fruits.go country.go